 - carcinoid syndrome (excess turnover of tryptophan, precursor of niacin, to serotonin (5-HT))

-Pellagra is classically characterised by the 4Ds:
+Pellagra is classically characterized by the 4Ds:

 - dermatitis: brown discolouration of the skin observed in sun-exposed areas

-- diarrhoea: intractable diarrhoea, stomatitis and glossitis
+- diarrhea: intractable diarrhea, stomatitis and glossitis

 - dementia: pellagrous encephalopathy may present as apathy, memory loss, disorientation, depression or delirium